Dpazdniakova/To_Do_App/README.md

 # To Do List Application
 A simple to-do list application that allows users to add, mark as completed, and remove tasks.
 Users can also add their own motivational quotes to the app, and a random quote is displayed on the page.
+Assignment for my Website Development 2 class.

 # Features
 - Add tasks with timestamps.